chriscabang/javaman/README.md

 Project Description: Time Tracking System is a computer application that allows its users to record time spent on tasks or projects as well as the logging of time in and time out.

-Date Started: 1/7/2019
+Date Started: January 7, 2019

-Date Expected To Be Realeased: 1/26/19 (Ideal/Estimated completion)
+Date Expected To Be Realeased: January 26, 2019 (Ideal/Estimated completion)